 - a.
-Female students may wear skirts, dresses, or dress slacks with appropriate close-toed shoes.
-Leggings are not per-mitted. - b.
-Male students must wear a tie, collared shirt, dress slacks, socks and appropriate shoes. - c.
-Nametags will be worn in the HBSB2 building at all times. - d.
-White coats will be worn for all internship activities and seminars in the HSBS2 building. - e.
-Students not complying with the dress code will be sent home. - 3.
-On lab days, students should follow dress codes specified by instructor/syllabus. - 4.
-Organizations that wish to have a dress day dedicated to a certain event must notify Pharmacy Council ahead of time.
-Ex: National Wear Red Day, Fraternity Pledging Activities - 5.
-The following dress code regulations should be followed at all times. - a.
 All clothing is expected to be clean and ironed. - b.
 All students should have a neat and well-groomed hairstyle. - c.
 Women's sleeveless shirts must have 3 inches of material covering each shoulder. - d.
 Denim shall be free of holes and not frayed or faded. - e.
 All pants are to be worn at the waist and not sagging below the hips. - f.
 Skirts/dress lengths should be no shorter than 3 inches above the knee. - g.
 Appropriate footwear includes: tennis shoes, dress shoes, and sandals with backs. - h.
 Dress that is not acceptable at any time includes hats, bandanas, baggy or sagging bottoms, shorts, mini-skirts, mid- drifts or low cut tops, backless clothing, tank tops and spaghetti strap tops, cut-off shirts, pajamas, slippers, and flip-flop sandals. - i.
 All students at the TMC building must wear a visible University of Houston College of Pharmacy nametag at all times. - j.
 Nails should be well trimmed to a short or medium length so that they do not interfere with patient care activities.
 Any restrictions on nail color set by IPPE sites should be followed. - k.
 Facial piercings (other than those that are required for religious affiliations) are not allowed at any UHCOP class or event. - I. Tattoos should be covered at all times.